-Just because they’re everywhere, does that mean you really need one?
-Are there ways you can position yourself to speak across and or over the microphone and not directly into it to get the same result?
+Nearly every photograph of a voice over talent at the mic in a studio session includes one.
+But, just because they’re everywhere, does that mean you really need a pop filter?
+Are there ways you can position yourself with the microphone to get the same result?

 Pop filters are handy.

-They help to minimize plosives like Ps and Bs and can cut down on sibilance (the hissing noise that can come from overly apparent S sounds).
+- They help to minimize plosives like Ps and Bs and can cut down on sibilance (the hissing noise that can come from overly apparent S sounds).

 Don’t Have a Pop Filter or Won’t Use One?

 Here are a few tips you can use to get a similar result:

 - Speak off axis (i.e. not directly into the microphone but from a different angle)

 - Smile when you speak to prevent popping of Ps and Bs